tonethar/IGME-230-GDD-Spring-2018/syllabus.md

 **Important: The Spring 2018 sections are reserved for GDD and NMID students ONLY**

 ## Instructor and Class Details (Section 01)
-- Professor: Tony Jefferson
+- Professor: Dower Chin
-- Teaching Assistant: Austin White
+- Teaching Assistant: TBA
-- Office: GOL-2139 (IGM Main Office)
+- Office: TBA
-- Email: tony@mail.rit.edu
+- Email: TBA
-- Office hours: Tues.
-1:00PM-2:00PM & Wed.
-11AM-Noon
+- Office hours: TBA
-- Class meetings: TR 11:00AM - 12:20PM in ORN-1375
+- Class meetings: TR 6:30PM - 7:45PM in GOL-2570

+## Instructor and Class Details (Sections 03,05,08)
+- Professor: Andrew Wheeland
+- Teaching Assistant: TBA (03), TBA(05), TBA(08)
+- Email: TBA
+- Office hours: TBA
+- Class meetings:
+  - Section 03 - MWF 11:00AM - 11:50AM in GOL-2025
+  - Section 05 - TR 11:00AM - 12:15PM in GOL-2435
+  - Section 08 - TBA in TBA

+## Instructor and Class Details (Section 04)
+- Professor: Joseph Pietruch
+- Teaching Assistant: TBA
+- Office: TBA
+- Email: jcpigm@rit.edu
+- Office hours: TBA
+- Class meetings: MW 5:00PM - 6:15PM in GOL-2570

-## Instructor and Class Details (Section 02)
+## Instructor and Class Details (Section 07)
-- Professor: Noah Bast
+- Professor: Sean Boyle
-- Teaching Assistant: Tanat Boozayaangool
+- Teaching Assistant: TBA
+- Office: TBA
-- Email: nbbigm@rit.edu
+- Email: spbics@rit.edu
-- Office hours: TBA, though I will almost always be available after class.
+- Office hours: TBA
-- Class meetings: TR 5:30PM - 6:50PM in GOL-2435
+- Class meetings: MWF 2:00PM - 2:50PM in ORN-1375

 ## Course Materials and Communication
 There is no required textbook for the course, but there will be an assortment of handouts and online readings that you will receive over the course of the semester.
 They will be uploaded to (or linked from) this Github site.